 - Original Barbie - The original first edition Barbie from 1959 is very rare.
 Money, Inc. reports that even in played-with condition, she is worth $8,000.
 In pristine condition, she could be worth more than $27,000.

 - Stefano Canturi Barbie - This 2010 model features vintage looks and a gorgeous black dress and one-carat pink diamond necklace.
 There was only one made, and she was auctioned off to benefit charity.
 According to Canturi, she sold for $302,000.
+Because she's so rare and exclusive, this is considered the most valuable Barbie ever sold and takes the title of the world's most expensive Barbie.

 - Modern Bride Barbie - Made in 1990, Modern Bride Barbie has a pretty floral box and a gorgeous wedding gown.
 One of these beauties sold on eBay for $15,000.